Cogzi-labs/CampaignCentral/README.md

 - Construct DATABASE_URL from PostgreSQL variables if needed
 - Generate a SESSION_SECRET if not provided
 - Detect whether to run in production or development mode

+##### Path Resolution Fix
+If you encounter errors like: `TypeError [ERR_INVALID_ARG_TYPE]: The "paths[0]" argument must be of type string.
+Received undefined`, use the patched startup scripts which implement Node.js runtime fixes without modifying sensitive files.

 #### 9. Access the application
 Open your browser and navigate to: